OpenTechFund/bypass-otf_proxy/README.md

 The paths_ignore option is for the analysis of pages visited.
 The code eliminates most assets from reporting (currently, .css, .js, .jpg, .jpeg, .gif, .woff, .woff2, .svg, .ttf, and favicon.ico.)
 The paths_ignore allows you to ignore complete paths, like /ad, for example.
 Do not include spaces in this list.

+Use the 'read_s3' options to read files from the S3 bucket, and not look at local files.

 # Flask Application (work in progress)

 See documentation [here](bcapp/flaskapp/README.md)